Esri/arcgis-maps-sdk-toolkit-qt/augmentedreality/README.md

 # Augmented Reality toolkit components

-The Augmented Reality (AR) toolkit components provide support for ARKit for iOS apps and ARCore for Android apps written using ArcGIS Runtime SDK for Qt.
+The Augmented Reality (AR) toolkit components provide support for ARKit for iOS apps and ARCore for Android apps written using ArcGIS Maps SDK for Qt.
 This documentation describes the installation and uses of the AR toolkit components.

 ## Overview

 Augmented reality experiences augment the physical world with virtual content that respects real world scale, position, and orientation of a device.
-In the case of Runtime, a `SceneView` object displays 3D geographic AR data as virtual content on top of a camera feed of the real, physical world.
+A `SceneView` object displays 3D geographic AR data as virtual content on top of a camera feed of the real, physical world.

 The AR toolkit components facilitates integrating AR into your apps for a wide variety of scenarios.
 The toolkit recognizes the